goauthentik/authentik/website/docs/installation/docker-compose.md

 To start the initial setup, navigate to `https://<your server's IP or hostname>:9000/if/flow/initial-setup/`.

-There you will be prompted to set a password for the akadmin user (the default user).
+There you are prompted to set a password for the akadmin user (the default user).

 ## Explanation